 Growing up, I (of course) loved playing with makeup.
 Sometimes I’d put a lipstick on, decide I didn’t like it, then gently blot some off on a paper towel.
 Many times, I liked the color that was left better than the original application.
-I was making a lip stain and didn’t even know it.
-And now they come pre-packaged, no paper towel needed.
+I was making a lip stain and didn’t even know i!.
+And now they come pre-packaged–no paper towel needed.

 I recently tried the CoverGirl Lip Stains and they are fabulous.
 The applicator looks and feels like a felt tip marker and it deposits color when you press down.
 The color comes out kind of sheer at first, but you can build up to a deep stain.
 They offer a good color selection, which is key.
 A girl’s gotta have choices!
 They also have a faint fruity scent which I like.

 My only issue with this product is that as a makeup artist, it’s hard to use these on other people.
 With other lip products, I scan scrape, squeeze or swipe them out of their containers, but you can’t really do that with these.
 I can press down and deposit color on a palette, but it only gives a little at a time.

-But for personal use, you can’t really go wrong.
+For personal use though, you can’t really go wrong.
 I’d say it’s worth it to have one of these in your makeup bag when you feel like doing something different.
 If it feels too matte on your lips, you can always add gloss or balm.

 And at around $10, they won’t break the bank.
-So give it a try!
+So give one of these a try!

 Have a beautiful day 🙂